 We are living in a quite particular digital industry.
 Technology had invaded humanity so almost everyone today knows “something” about technology.
 In any case the “levels of knowledge” do actually make a big difference.

 The partial knowledge of technology produced a surprising effect.
 Right now, people believe that technology can solve everything.
 That’s why it is normal that when you talk about a technological advance with random people, those with lower knowledge are less surprised than those with higher knowledge.

 It seems like there is a inversely proportional relationship among tech knowledge and surprising capacity that is getting worse and worse.

 Now imagine you need to purchase something related to technology, it could be a software like Martech or Adtech solutions or it could be services around technology like advertising or consulting services.
 You open an RFP or a pitch, you send the information of what you are looking for and receive the presentations from the vendors.

-What I normally see in those presentations is a clear trend to over promise that sometimes turns into the hyperbolic promise level, that goes completely against of one of the basics of marketing, “underpromise-overdeliver”.
-And of course, the right condiment for the an hyperbolic presentation should (and for sure will) contain a combination of the following, among many other, words:
+What I normally see in those presentations is a clear trend to over promise that sometimes it turns into the hyperbolic promise level, that goes completely against of one of the basics of marketing, “underpromise-overdeliver”.
+And of course, the right condiment for the hyperbolic presentation should (and for sure will) contain a combination of the following, among many other, words: